Ficool

 ---

-Elarion climbed onto the bed.
+Elarion climbed onto the bed—too deliberate for a child.

-Like something… remembering how to wear flesh.
+Like someone remembering how to move in a body.

-But in his mind—everything was there.
+But in his mind—everything.

 Hooks.
 Chains.
 Blades.